varigence/docs/bimlflex/setup/metadata-database-install.md

     title="Apply Data Type Mappings Dialog Box"
 />

-Once this process is complete, the user can go to their database management tool of their choice, and view their created database.
+Once this process is complete, the user can go to the database management tool of their choice, and view their created database.